 Our business is directly and indirectly sensitive to several macroeconomic factors, primarily in the United States.
 One of these factors is the current and expected future level of short-term interest rates, particularly overnight rates.
-At its April policy meeting, the Federal Reserve's policy making arm, the Federal Open Market Committee ("FOMC") reaffirmed its view that the current 0.0% to 0.25% target range for the federal funds rate remains appropriate.
-The FOMC stated that it expects the economy to grow at a moderate pace, labor markets to continue to improve, and inflation to stay low in the short term but to move toward the Federal Reserve's 2% target in the medium term.
-The FOMC also underscored that it would take a balanced approach once it began to raise rates and that it could keep rates below what members would consider normal in the longer term if conditions warranted, even if inflation and labor markets were near levels consistent with its mandate.
+At its June policy meeting, the Federal Reserve's policy making arm, the Federal Open Market Committee ("FOMC"), reaffirmed its view that the current 0.0% to 0.25% target range for the federal funds rate remains appropriate.
+The FOMC stated that it expects the economy to grow at a moderate pace and anticipates that it will be appropriate to raise the target range for the federal funds rate when it has seen further improvement in the labor market and is reasonably confident that inflation will move back to its 2 percent objective over the medium term.

-As a result of the accommodative monetary policy, interest rates, including the rate on overnight funds have remained low on a historical basis, with the average federal funds effective rate for the first quarter of 2015 at 11 basis points.
-The low interest rate environment and fee compression, resulting from contract repricing in order to keep yields on our cash sweep programs competitive, has had a negative impact on profitability within our cash sweep programs, and fee compression has occurred in 2015 and is expected to increase further in 2016.
+As a result of the accommodative monetary policy, interest rates, including the rate on overnight funds have remained low on a historical basis, with the average federal funds effective rate for the second quarter of 2015 at 13 basis points.
+The low interest rate environment and fee compression, resulting from contract repricing in order to keep yields on our cash sweep programs competitive, has had a negative impact on the profitability of our cash sweep programs.
+Fee compression continued to occur in 2015 and is expected to increase further in 2016.
 Additionally, we have seen decreasing levels of demand for fixed and variable annuity products.

 Our business is also affected by the performance of equity securities across the various markets in the United States.
-The S&P 500 index closed the quarter at 2,068, which remained relatively unchanged from its close on December 31, 2014, but exhibited higher volatility relative to prior periods by continuing a pattern of setting new highs with frequent pullbacks, which resulted in a 1.0% year-to-date gain through March 31, 2015.
-The volatility was attributable to several factors including the impact of lower oil prices, bad weather affecting consumer spending in parts of the country, strong dollar performance, corporate earnings expectations, the European Central Bank monetary easing program, and assurances from the Federal Reserve that, despite growing evidence of strength in the U.S. economy, it does not plan to act quickly in raising interest rates.
-While the market demonstrated impressive resilience and posted a modest gain in the first quarter, investors continue to contend with lingering economic worries about geopolitical uncertainty, Federal Reserve monetary policy, U.S. and global growth rates, and policy uncertainty in Washington, D.C.
+The S&P 500 index closed the quarter at 2,063, which remained relatively unchanged from its close on December 31, 2014, and for the first half 2015 the S&P 500 low was only 7% below its high during such period.
+This lack of volatility is due in part to assurances from the Federal Reserve that, despite growing evidence of strength in the U.S. economy, it does not plan to act quickly in raising interest rates.
+While the market demonstrated impressive resilience, investors continue to contend with lingering economic worries about geopolitical uncertainty, Federal Reserve monetary policy, U.S. and global growth rates, and policy uncertainty in Washington, D.C.